reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 **In production, there will be no duplicate visit logs.**

 To debug the analytics events you're sending, you can deploy your app to a staging environment (which runs in production mode) or temporarily opt out of [Strict Mode](/api/strictmode) and its development-only remounting checks.
-You may also send analytics from the route change event handlers instead of effects.
+You may also send analytics from the route change event handlers instead of Effects.
 For even more precise analytics, [intersection observers](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) can help track which components are in the viewport and how long they remain visible.

-### Not an effect: Initializing the application {/*not-an-effect-initializing-the-application*/}
+### Not an Effect: Initializing the application {/*not-an-effect-initializing-the-application*/}

 Some logic should only run once when the application starts.
 You can put it outside your components: